DuckDuckPig/CH-QUACK/README.md

   - None of the tools in the `ACWE_python_fall_2023` folder need to be updated
   - None of the tools in `Metrics` folder need to be updated
   - The code `DatasetTools/DataManagmentTools.py` does not need to be updated
-- The folder `FinalPipeline` is a copy of this repository that only contains the tools for developing a segmentation according to the final EUV+HMI magnetogram segmentation process.
+- The folder `FinalPipeline` is a copy of this repository that only contains the tools for developing a segmentation according to the final EUV+HMI magnetogram segmentation process and the datasets used for validation of that process.
 Users interested in only the final segmentation process will find a self-contained version of the code, with updated functions to facilitate easier segmentations there.

 ## Downloading the dataset
+### Primary Dataset
-The dataset used for this project is identical to the one from [CH-ACWE](https://github.com/DuckDuckPig/CH-ACWE).
+The Primary dataset used for this project is identical to the one from [CH-ACWE](https://github.com/DuckDuckPig/CH-ACWE).
 The code from that repository responsible for the download process is reproduced in the the `DatasetTools` folder.
 The instructions from the [CH-ACWE](https://github.com/DuckDuckPig/CH-ACWE) `README` file are reproduced below:

 > - `DownloadLists`: This folder contains an organized lists of the dataset.
 These lists are organized into four `.csv` files, one for each Carrington Rotation (CR).
 > - `Carrington Rotation Start Dates.csv`: This file is a list of the start dates for each Carrington Rotation from CR -10 through CR 2300.
 This file is used by `DownloadByRotation.py` for both downloading and organizing the dataset.